darkhz/adbtuifm/README.md

 It has been tested only on Linux.
 Windows/Mac is currently not supported.

+This is a work in progress.

 # Features
-- Multiselection support, similar to nnn
+- Multiselection support, with a selections editor

 - Transferring files/folders between the device and the local machine

+- Open files of any file type from the device or local machine

-- Copy, move, and delete operations on the device and the local machine seperately
+- Copy, move, and delete operations on the device and the local machine<br />separately

+- View file operations separately on a different screen, with ability to monitor<br />progress and  cancel operation

+- Execute commands on the device or local machine, with toggleable<br />foreground/background execution modes

 - Filter entries in each directory

 - Rename files/folders or create directories

+- Switch between adbtuifm and shell easily

 - Change to any directory via an inputbox, with autocompletion support